Pompeo officially declares Hong Kong ‘no longer autonomous,’ slams China intervention

 “Beijing’s disastrous decision is only the latest in a series of actions that fundamentally undermine Hong Kong’s autonomy and freedoms and China’s own promises to the Hong Kong people under the Sino-British Joint Declaration, a U.N.-filed international treaty,” Pompeo said in a statement.

+Chinese government officials, citing national security, announced that the National People’s Congress (NPC) will review legislation that would criminalize anti-government movements, like the recent years-long pro-democracy protests.
+Pro-democracy advocates say that such a move goes against the "one country, two systems" framework that promises freedoms to residents in Hong Kong not available to Chinese citizens in the mainland.

+It's one in a series of incursions by Beijing onto the liberties enjoyed in Hong Kong, that were agreed to continue after Hong Kong was handed over from the British in 1997, before which it was a British colony.

-He said that the State Department is required to assess the territory’s autonomy from China, and that on Wednesday he certified to Congress that it “does not continue to warrant treatment under United States laws in the same manner as U.S. laws were applied to Hong Kong before July 1997.”
+The State Department is required to assess the territory’s autonomy from China, and that on Wednesday Pompeo certified to Congress that Hong Kong “does not continue to warrant treatment under United States laws in the same manner as U.S. laws were applied to Hong Kong before July 1997.”

-“No reasonable person can assert today that Hong Kong maintains a high degree of autonomy from China, given facts on the ground.”
+“No reasonable person can assert today that Hong Kong maintains a high degree of autonomy from China, given facts on the ground,” he said.

 Pompeo later tweeted that “Hong Kong is no longer autonomous from China, given facts on the ground.”